 Dog sled or wheeled-cart rides and demonstrations are available year round.

 One summer tour offers a 1.5 hour, sled dog ride on a wheeled cart.
 This ride is through the Alaskan wilderness to the base of Resurrection Mountain and along Box Canyon Creek.
-Costs are $74 for an adult and $37 for a child.
+Costs are $99 for an adult and $49.50 for a child, plus taxes and fees.
 Check in at the kennels near Seward.
 This is a great adventure to enjoy on a day trip from Anchor Point and can be combined with other exciting and interesting activities.

-Fly out trips for summer glacier dog sled rides are also available.
-The cost for a 1 hour, 45 minute tour is $519 for adults, $489 for children.
+Helicoter trips for summer glacier dog sled rides are also available.
+The cost for a 1 hour, 45 minute tour is $569 for adults, $519 for children.
 This adventure departs by air from Girdwood, which makes it a great activity to enjoy at a stop on your drive from Anchorage to Bear Paw Adventure.